(and 5 Other Reports for everything else)

 Let’s hear it for Views

-At the start of the blog post, I mentioned Views, which go hand-in-hand with Reports.
+At the start of the blog post, I mentioned Views, which go hand in hand with Reports.
 If Reports provide the information you need to discuss performance, then Views provide the backbone of your day-to-day work life.
 Whether you are looking at your To Do List, Leads, Opportunities or Clients, you see that data in some kind of order.
 Your To Do list probably has the jobs to do today at the top.
-When you go to your client list – what do you want to see at the top of the list?
+When you go to your client list, what do you want to see at the top?
 Your newest clients, or your most valuable, or something entirely different.

 You can configure Views in the same way as you build reports.
 It will contain a specific set of records, certain fields, presented in a particular order.
-Get your Views right and you will be saving a lot of time on productivity, as well as ensuring things don’t slip through the net.
+Get your Views right, and you will save a lot of time and improve productivity, as well as ensure things don’t slip through the net.

 Start as you mean to go on

 A logical extension to this is to decide which View should be your landing page.
-For a lot of people this will be their Calendar, but other users might prefer to see a list of their live Projects or open Tickets when they first log in.
+For a lot of people, this will be their Calendar, but other users might prefer to see a list of their live Projects or open Tickets when they first log in.
 You can easily set a default Home Page.
-This saves time and effort as the system will natively drive you to the start of your daily journey.
+This saves time and effort, as the system will automatically take you to the start of your daily journey.